danmilneusw/08-DLSS/README.md

 - Learn about DLSS and other super-resolution systems
 - Create an actually quite sophisticated yet simple super resolution system
 - Implement DLSS in a Unity project
-- Attempt to implemented this system inside a Pygame game (this would be a world first -- I haven't even attempted it yet)
+- Attempt to implemented this system inside a Pygame game (this would be a world first -- I haven't done this successfully yet)

 ## Tutorial
 Let's emulate what developers had to do to make their game DLSS v1 compatible but in a simpler Pygame environment.